 Our business activities emit NOx and SOx, which cause air pollution.
-Approximately 70% of the NOx emissions are attributable to the use of gasoline and diesel in our operational vehicles, with the remaining 30% are emitted during the generation of electric power in communications buildings and other facilities.
-Most SOx (around 93%) is emitted during generation of the electricity we use.
+Approximately 77% of the NOx emissions are attributable to the use of gasoline and diesel in our operational vehicles, while the remaining 23% are emitted during the generation of electric power in communications buildings and other facilities.
+Most SOx (around 88%) is emitted during generation of the electricity we use.

-In fiscal 2015, we reduced our emissions of both NOx (by 0 tons year on year, to 463 tons) and SOx (by 0 tons to 90 tons) by 2.2% in both cases thanks to the lower levels of electric power consumed.
+In fiscal 2016, we reduced our emissions of both NOx and SOx, by 350 tons (a year-on-year decrease of 24%) and 40 tons (56%), respectively, thanks to the lower levels of electric power consumed.
 In the years to come, we will encourage driving techniques that show consideration for the environment and review our vehicle fleet numbers while promoting the mitigation of global warming and the prevention of air pollution by taking steps to reduce electricity usage in our businesses.